feurode46/computational-intelligence-2022/lab3/README.md

 This shows me that out of the possible actions under the specified conditions, the ones I had chosen by myself were the highest-winning ones, and the algorithm came to the same conclusion.
 The strategy achieves a 95% winrate against a random chance player.

 Interestingly, by pitting my strategy against the evolved one, whoever starts first loses, because they are not able to reverse the even-odd row situation.

+When $k$ is introduced, whoever starts first has a small chance of winning.